o-log/php-db/README.md

 The library major features are:

-- migrations manager with CLI, web and program interface
+- migrations engine with CLI, web and program interface

+- "table spaces" allows having multiple databases per application, and also lets composer modules use database and have migrations

+- connectors and table spaces are declared and configured separately, which helps easily override database configuration

 - lightweight wrapper around PDO with automatic connection to server

-- concept of table spaces and connectors, which allows composing application from several modules or services

 # Working with database data